paulrobustelli/Borthakur_MaxEnt_IDPs_2024/README.md

-# Towards accurate, force field independent conformational ensembles of intrinsically disordered proteins
+# Determining accurate conformational ensembles of intrinsically disordered proteins at atomic resolution

-This is the github repository for the manuscript "Towards accurate, force field independent conformational ensembles of intrinsically disordered proteins" by Kaushik Borthakur, Thomas R. Sisk, Francesco P. Panei , Massimiliano Bonomi, and Paul Robustelli.
+This is the github repository for the manuscript "Determining accurate conformational ensembles of intrinsically disordered proteins at atomic resolution" by Kaushik Borthakur, Thomas R. Sisk, Francesco P. Panei , Massimiliano Bonomi, and Paul Robustelli.

 https://doi.org/10.1101/2024.10.04.616700